 Fixed vs Gears

 It’s one of those hills where quite a few riders will be tossing up between riding fixed and gears.
 Matt Clinton rode fixed in 2009 (42*21) but with swirling winds and rain was not convinced it was the best choice.
-These days fixed is getting quite rare amongst the top ten.
-It will be interesting to see if anyone rides fixed in 2009.
+These days, fixed is getting quite rare amongst the top riders.
+It will be interesting to see if anyone rides fixed in 2014.
 I will definitely be riding gears, if only because I don’t own a fixed.

 2009 National Championship